hxtree/galaxyops/README.md

 - **User Authentication**: Integration of Cognito for user registration and authentication.

-- **SPA Frontend with BFF**: Single-page application frontend hosted on S3 and deployed via CloudFront, with middleware for backend operations.
+- **SPA Frontend with BFF**: Single-page application with frontend hosted on S3 and deployed via CloudFront, with middleware for backend operations.

 ## Getting Started